Complete UK Stair Nosing Guide

 - Enhance visibility for users with impaired vision

-Without proper nosings, stairs become a major fall hazard — especially in wet, public, or poorly lit environments.
+Without proper stair nosing, stairs can become a major fall hazard — especially in wet, public, or poorly lit environments.

 Where Are Stair Nosings Required in the UK?

-Stair nosings are recommended or required anywhere stairs present a safety or access risk, especially in:
+Stair nosings are recommended or required anywhere stairs present a safety or access risk, particularly in:

 - Commercial buildings (offices, retail, venues)